 The panel will decide on whether or not to uphold your appeal and grant your child a place.

-You will be invited to the hearing to explain why you think your child should be given a place and the school will be invited to explain why a place can't be offered.
+You will be invited to the hearing to explain why you think your child should be given a place and the school will be invited to explain why a place cannot be offered.

 There will be a clerk present who makes sure correct procedure is followed throughout and keeps a full record of proceedings.

 You have the right to bring a friend or family member to the hearing to support or represent you.
-However, this person must not have a connection with the school being appealed for (e.g. a member of staff from the school).
+However, this person must not have a connection with the school being appealed for (such as a member of staff from the school).

 What happens at an appeal hearing